 Poor Things

-Based on the novel by Alasdair Gray, Yorgos Lanthimos will premiere his film Poor Things, Frankenstein-esque adaptation which he says is "a Victorian tale of love, discovery and scientific daring".
+Based on the novel by Alasdair Gray, Yorgos Lanthimos will premiere his film Poor Things, a Frankenstein-esque adaptation which he says is "a Victorian tale of love, discovery and scientific daring".
 The film has been hit with an R-rating for its strong and pervasive sexual content, gore and disturbing material, which sounds exactly in line with Lanthimos' style.
 Expect a star-studded ensemble, from Lanthimos favourites like Emma Stone and Willem DaFoe, to fresh faces to his cinematic-universe like Margaret Qualley and Mark Ruffalo.
 The cast will also feature Christopher Abbott, Ramy Youssef, Jerrod Carmichael and Kathryn Hunter.

 Ferrari